Amir5470/NovaIPtv/README.md

 ## Installation

-Go to the Play Store on the Device you want to install the app on.
-Then search for NovaIPtv.
-Install and Bon appetit!
+1. Go to the Play Store on the Device you want to install the app on.
+2. Then search for NovaIPtv.
+3. Install and Bon appétit!

 Browse available content or search for something specific.